Angelfire/velocidadescape/content/my-first-post.md

 My idea is to continue sharing knowledge with the world, now I am a web developer with little more than 9 years of experience, but I have never lost the spirit of blogger and curiosity.

+If you want to know a little more about me, you can visit my personal website [Gecken](https://gecken.co/).

 *My English is quite bad and I usually make terrible mistakes, sorry, I will try to improve.*

 **GEEK THE PLANET**